PeterMosmans/easy-provisioning/README.md

 ##### 1b: Package the Ansible server
-Use the following command to package it as a new Vagrantbox, and add it to the local catalog, ready to be used as ansible server:
+Use the following command to compact the box (to save space), package it as a new Vagrantbox, and add it to the local catalog, ready to be used as Ansible server:

-`vagrant package ansible-server --output ansible-server.box && vagrant box add ansible-server.box --name ansible-server`
+`VAGRANT_VAGRANTFILE=Vagrantfile.bootstrap vagrant ssh -c 'sudo /usr/bin/compact_box.sh' && VAGRANT_VAGRANTFILE=Vagrantfile.bootstrap vagrant package bootstrap --output ansible-server.box && vagrant box add ansible-server.box --name ansible-server`

 That's it!
 Now, you can spin up the Ansible server box anytime using the command `vagrant up` in the `vagrant/ansible-server` directory.
 The directory `/ansible` in the repository is mapped to `/etc/ansible`, so the data persists across Vagrant 'reboots'.
+Optionally you can remove the `bootstrap` box using `VAGRANT_VAGRANTFILE=Vagrantfile.bootstrap vagrant destroy`

 ### 2: Install Kali Linux 2016.2 as a Vagrantbox
 End goal: *A Vagrantbox containing Kali Linux 2016.2, provisioned using Ansible*